Discover Arts and Humanities and Social Sciences

 Year 12

-• Welcome Session - this is the chance for you and your parents and supporters to find out more about the pathway.
+• Welcome event - This is the chance for you and your parents and supporters to find out more about the programme and upcoming event dates.

-• DASSH introduction day - meet and get to know fellow DASSH students, discover the campus, meet our ambassadors and find out about academic and student life.
+• Intro day - You’ll get to know students on the programme, discover the range of degrees you can study in Arts & Humanities and Social Sciences, explore the campus, meet our ambassadors and find out about academic and student life.

-• Experience a three day residential summer school giving you a taste of life as a Sheffield student.
+• Summer School - Experience a three day residential summer school giving you a taste of life as a Sheffield student.
 Staying in student accommodation, you’ll take part in academic sessions, sports and social activities.

 Year 13

-• UCAS Guidance and Personal Statement Support - we help you prepare a strong UCAS application, with a focus on your personal statement.
+• UCAS guidance and Personal Statement support - We can help you prepare a strong UCAS application, with a focus on your personal statement.

-• Celebration Evening - You and your parents/supporters will be invited to the Discover Celebration evening, when students who have successfully completed both phases of DASSH receive certificates of achievement and get to celebrate their success with other Discover students across all the pathways.
+• Celebration evening - You and your parents/supporters will be invited to a celebration evening, where you'll receive certificates of achievement for successfully completing both phases of Access to Sheffield (Arts & Humanities and Social Sciences) and celebrate your success with other Access to Sheffield students across all the programmes.

-Students who successfully complete the pathway will be eligible for a conditional offer for degrees at The University of Sheffield, subject to meeting prerequisits, with the exception of degrees in Medicine, Dentistry and Health.
+Students who successfully complete the programme will be eligible for a contextual offer from the University of Sheffield, subject to conditions, including passing an interview (where required).

-If you wanted to take a 1 x year gap break before applying to The University of Sheffield, or need to resit A Levels to achieve a higher grade, the adjusted offer would be made available in the following year only.
+If you wanted to take a one year break before applying to the University of Sheffield, or need to resit A Levels to achieve a higher grade, the contextual offer would be made available in the following year only.

 Eligibility requirements